Zhao Chongyang

 Zhao Chongyang (赵崇阳, born June 17, 1997) is a Chinese kickboxer, currently signed with Wu Lin Feng.
-He is the former Enfusion -60 kg champion, the 2018 Wu Lin Feng World and 2018 Wu Lin Feng China -60 Tournament Runner-up.
+He is the former Enfusion -60 kg champion, the 2018 Wu Lin Feng World and 2018 Wu Lin Feng China -60 Tournament runner-up.

-Chongyang was ranked as a top ten flyweight kickboxer by Combat Press between September 2019 and July 2020, as well as a top ten bantamweight kickboxer between February 2021 and April 2022.
+Zhao was ranked as a top ten flyweight kickboxer by Combat Press between September 2019 and July 2020, as well as a top ten bantamweight kickboxer between February 2021 and April 2022.

 Kickboxing career

 Zhao participated in the Kunlun Fight 74 8 man tournament.
 He won the first fight against Saeksan Or.
 Kwanmuang, but was forced to withdraw from the tournament due to injury.

-Chongyang faced Leona Pettas at Krush 90 on July 22, 2018.
+Zhao faced Leona Pettas at Krush 90 on July 22, 2018.
 He lost the fight by a second round knockout.

 Zhao fought during Wu Lin Feng: Australia vs China event, with his opponent being Mark Mullan.
 Zhao won the fight by a third-round KO.

-Chongyang faced Pietro Doorje for the vacant Enfusion -60 kg championship at Wu Lin Feng 2019: WLF -67kg World Cup 2019-2020 3rd Group Stage on August 31, 2019.
+Zhao faced Pietro Doorje for the vacant Enfusion -60 kg championship at Wu Lin Feng 2019: WLF -67kg World Cup 2019-2020 3rd Group Stage on August 31, 2019.
 He won the fight by a first-round knockout.